Here is an annotated bibliography of some of Dr. Seuss's books.

 Early Reading

-names Fox and Knox.
-The fox’s play and the story is told with a great variety
+This book is about two foxes names Fox and Knox.
+The fox’s play and the story is told with a great variety of rhyming words and tongue twisters.

-twisters.
+This book was really fun, mainly because of all of the tongue twisters.
+I think that children would really enjoy the challenge of tongue twisters.
 I know as a child I had a lot of fun with tongue twisters.

-book I would pick out some words and have the student chose the corresponding
+I would use this book when teaching rhyming.
+After reading the book I would pick out some words and have the student chose the corresponding rhyming words.

 One Fish two fish red fish blue fish